SMS Meaning in Business Messaging (And How It Works)

 Instant messaging refers to text-based communication that happens through apps and platforms that use the internet.
 These include tools like WhatsApp, Facebook Messenger, Telegram, Signal, and iMessage.

-Messages are sent and received using the internet, either Wi-Fi or mobile data.
-The message stays within the app’s system and doesn’t pass through the mobile carrier’s network like SMS does.
+Promotional messages are sent and received using the internet, either Wi-Fi or mobile data.
+The message stays within the app’s system and doesn’t pass through the mobile carrier’s network as SMS does.

 Therefore, they’re not ideal if your goal is to reach a wide customer base quickly.
 Not everyone uses the same app, and some people turn off notifications.